kontent-ai/management-sdk-net/README.md

 2. When referencing another piece of content, use its external ID.
 3. Import your content (use upsert methods with external ID).
 All references will resolve at the end.

 This way, you can import your content in any order and run the import process repeatedly to keep your project up to date.
+In the example below we import an asset and a content item that uses it:

 ```csharp
 // Upset an asset